-Die cutting is the manufacturing process of stamping or cutting two dimensional parts out of flat sheets of material.
-This process, often used in conjunction with laminating services, is a crucial finishing service for a wide spectrum of parts, including rubber and foam gaskets, circuit boards, ID cards, stickers and a wide range of other adhesive-backed products.
+Die cutting is the manufacturing process of stamping or cutting two dimensional parts out of flat sheets of materials like rubber, fiber, paper, or metals.
+This process, often used in conjunction with laminating services, is a crucial finishing service for a wide range of parts and products.

 Images Provided by Thrust Industries

 Products commonly produced via die cutting include: die cut gasket hardware, vibration absorbers, bandages and adhesives and die cut plastic handle bags.
 Die cutters can also be used to make circuit boards, ID cards, credit cards and other flat plastic pieces, labels and stickers, adhesive tapes and stamps, corrugated envelopes, cartons, fabric and metallic products.
 They can even make keys.

 Various die cutters are used that are specialized to cut different products like furniture, plastic, paper or metals in specific designs and patterns.